kelleyma49/PSFzf/README.md

 Press <kbd>ALT+C</kbd> to start PSFzf to select a directory.  `Set-Location` will be called with the selected directory.

+### Search Through Command Line Arguments in PSReadline History (default chord: <kbd>ALT+A</kbd>)

+Press <kbd>ALT+A</kbd> to start PSFzf to select command line arguments used in PSReadline history.
+The picked argument will be inserted in the current line.
+The line that would result from the selection is shown in the preview window.

 ## Using within a Pipeline
 `Invoke-Fzf` works with input from a pipeline.
 However, if you make your selection before fzf has finished receiving and parsing from standard in, you might see a ```Stopped pipeline input``` error.
 This is because PSFzf must throw an exception to cancel pipeline processing.
 If you pipe the output of `Invoke-Fzf` to whatever action you wish to do based on your selection, the action will occur.
 The following will not work if the pipeline is cancelled: